Berkeley-CS61B/website-sp24/projects/proj3/proj3checkoff.md

 - The TA should close the world again and will begin testing to see if worlds are randomly generated.

-- The student pair should've explained to the TA via the form where they are making use of randomness and make mention of any pieces of their world which is consistent across all seeds
+- The student pair should've explained to the TA where they are making use of randomness and make mention of any pieces of their world which is consistent across all seeds

 - TA should check that the use of randomness does not lead to a severe limitation on the variety of worlds (ie. randomly